11 players West Ham missed out on – and who they signed instead

 Of course, we tend not to hear about the ones who never amounted to anything.
 That matters not, though, as there are plenty of big names who have been linked with West Ham before, with all due respect to the London club, going on to bigger and better things.

-Here are just a few of those who came close to ending up at Upton Park in the years before the club moved to the London Stadium, and who West Ham signed in their stead.
+Here are just a few of those who came close to ending up at West Ham, and who – if applicable – the Hammers signed in their stead.

 During his time at Galatasaray, Drogba revealed that he could have ended up a West Ham player before he moved from Marseille to Chelsea.

 If we’re getting even more specific, West Ham were interested before he left Guingamp for Marseille, but West Ham decided they were fine with Paolo Di Canio and Fredi Kanoute leading the line and decided instead to invest in younger prospect Youssef Sofiane.